goyalshubham002/goyalshubham002.github.io/_posts/2025-08-18-nikko-travel-guide.md

 - Go back to Ryuokyo station, purchase base fare ticket for Shin Fujiwara & take train back to shin Fujiwara.
 Change train from shin Fujiwara to Shimo imachi and then to Tobu Nikko.
 - Call it a day, relax and go back to hotel.
 Have dinner and enjoy.

-## Day 3: Tobu World Square and Kanmangafuchi Abyss
+## Day 3: Kirufuri Waterfall and Tobu World Square
 On last day, let’s keep the itinerary relaxed and spare some free time as well.  and Tobu world square is place where there are famous monuments across the globe.
 This has Europe section, America section, Asia Section and Japan section.
 - Take Bus from Tobu Nikko or JR Nikko station to Kirufuri Falls and get off at Kirufuri No Taki station.
 Walk upto Kirufuri Waterfall and enjoy nature.
 Time to be spent ~ 1 hour.
 You can take next bus bound from Tobu Nikko.
 Check the bus timetable.
 We covered it within 30 mins and took the bus back to station.
 We took first bus from JR nikko station and were back at station in 1.5 hours.
 - Next catch train from Tobu Nikko station to shimo imachi and then change train bound for Kinugawa onsen.
 Get off at Tobu world square station.
 The place is in front of station.
 Purchase ticket and if you have Nikko Wide area pass then you can get 1000¥ discount.
 Now enjoy world trip and miniatures from round the globe.